Hybrid vs. Innerspring Mattress: What’s the Difference?

 Other Mattress Types

 Some sleepers may not have their sleep needs met by a hybrid or an innerspring mattress.
+Instead, they may want a mattress without springs.
 That’s where latex and memory foam mattresses come into play.
 These mattresses offer different components and different feelings for sleepers to experience.

 For more on these two types, including their similarities and differences, check out our memory foam vs latex mattress guide.